sourcebots/docs/content/kit/motor-board.md

 - [Firmware Source](https://github.com/sourcebots/motor-v4-fw)
 - [Hardware Source](https://github.com/sourcebots/motor-v4-hw)

-[^1]: Can be sustained for 1 second, on a single channel.
+[^1]: Can be sustained for one second, on a single channel.
 [^2]: If the board is controlled solely via the UART connection, this voltage must be supplied via the UART connector.